Q: How do I update my member address and profile?

 Q: Where can I find more information about AOTA's Annual Conference & Expo?

-A: Visit the Conference and Events home page for answers to questions about AOTA's annual meeting and up-to-date information on all your conference needs.
+A: Visit the Conferences and Events home page for answers to questions about AOTA's annual meeting and up-to-date information on all your conference needs.

 Q: How can I earn CE credit from AOTA for continuing education and self-study?

-A: Visit AOTA Online Store for details on Self-Paced Clinical Courses, Online Courses, Continuing Education Articles, and Continuing Education for the Approved Provider Program, and more.
+A: Visit the Continuing Education section or the AOTA Online Store for details on Self-Paced Clinical Courses, Online Courses, Continuing Education Articles, and Continuing Education for the Approved Provider Program, and more.

 Q: How do I post my resume on OTjobLink?